 The unit of currency is the Uganda shilling.
 US dollars, Euros and Pound Sterling are all widely accepted.
 Hard currency cash can be changed for the local currency at any of the banks and forex bureaus in all the towns within Uganda, although one will find difficulty using travellers’ cheques outside of Kampala.
 You can draw the Ugandan Shilling against Visa and other major credit cards at selected bank ATMs in Kampala, Entebbe International Airport, as well as in other larger towns outside of the Capital.

 During the day, temperatures are generally warm depending on which region of the country one is at, so bring lots of light clothing.
-Evening temperatures are cooler at especially high altitudes, so it is advisable to bring a couple of light sweaters as well.
+Evening temperatures are cooler at especially high altitudes, so it is advisable to bring a couple of sweaters and a down jacket as well.
 For the tourist intending to hike or climb on the mountains, you are advised to pack accordingly due to the alpine temperatures.
-You would do well to carry solid walking shoes and strong clothing, a sun hat, sunglasses, waterproof jackets which are ideal for forest walks, game drives and national park tours.
+You would do well to carry solid walking shoes and strong clothing, a sun hat, sunglasses, and a waterproof jacket which are ideal for forest walks, game drives and national park tours.

 Malaria: it is highly recommended that you to take precaution against malaria by taking anti-malarial two weeks before arrival.
-Sleep under a mosquito net at all times.
+Sleep under a mosquito net always.

 Water: Although tap water in most places can be drunk without problems, you are advised to drink bottled mineral water.

 Swimming: if intending to swim in any lake, precaution should be taken against Schistomiasi (bilharzia).

 It is also recommended that all international travelers ensure that their tetanus, Hepatitis A, and polio vaccines are up to date.

 For up to date information on latest health and vaccination recommendations, please contact your doctor.